What Is ‘Littermate Syndrome’?

 It’s easy, actually.
 Be prepared to remove all shared resources like toys, and only allow access to pacifier toys while crated.
 Never allow multiple dogs to engage in activities that engender strong competitive arousal, like fetch or tug simultaneously.
 It’s fine to do theses things with each dog, but not multiple dogs at once.

 Crate doors are shut whether dogs are in or out of them.
 Everybody has their own ‘space’ to retreat to when things get spicy.
-I’m not talking about posturing and outward signs things are about to happen, but there should be no active play indoors to begin with and when things get too rowdy, if you cannot stop that with a word, it’s time to start focusing on training.
+I’m not talking about posturing and outward signs things are about to happen, but there should be no active play indoors to begin with and when things get too rowdy, if you cannot stop that with a word, it’s time to start focusing on actual training.

 That brings us to the last, but most important aspect of successfully integrating multiples into a household safely; time spent as individuals.
 Training is certainly one way, but allowing them to decompress and engage in activities without being part of a subgroup is probably more important than anything.
 Just like us, we need to be shown that we are valued.
 Our dogs do as well.
 Take the time to spend with each of them as individuals.
 Work them together, but on skills that foster independence and self control like stays and recalls out of prey or social drives.
 While one dog is actively learning (heel, recall, fetch, etc.) the other dog(s) are practicing stays in a variety of positions, for varying durations.